- Storyboard SINFONIA 480 SE -

 On photo 13 you can see the music stand attached to the console cover, both varnished.

-Ready varnished console lower part with both foot sills (photo 14).
+Ready varnished console lower part with both swell pedals (photo 14).

-Behind it are the aluminium boxes, which are used to transport the lower part of the console and the lower part of the bench.
+Behind it are the two aluminium boxes, which are used to transport the lower part of the console and the seating bench.

-Photo 15a shows the stair climber with I use to move the aluminium transport boxes.
+Photo 15a shows the stair climber witch I use to move the aluminium transport boxes.

 Behind it you can see the lower part of the console in the transport box made for it.

-Photo 15b shows the transport box for the 25-button foot pedal.
+Photo 15b shows the transport box for the 25-keys pedal.

 My Diamand 350 CT (the former show and concert instrument of the late Mark Shakespeare) is standing here on the still untreated steel pillars, which I had made by an art metalworker (Photo 16).